jmadoremos/os-first-install-new/docker/bittorrent/README.md

     2. During the setup, copy the `API Key` in `Settings > General` page to be used when connecting `prowlarr` to these applications.

-4. Setup `prowlarr` by navigating to its domain as configured in the [nginx.conf](./res/nginx.conf) file.
+4. Setup `prowlarr` by navigating to its domain.

     1. Connect `lidarr`, `radarr`, and `sonarr` by adding a new entry in `Applications` section of `Settings > Apps` page.